samsonajohnson/samsonajohnson.github.io/research-pages/romanst.md

 ---
 layout: default
 permalink: /research-pages/romanst
-title: Roman Galactic Exoplanet Survey
+title: Roman Galactic Bulge Time Domain Survey
 ---
 # {{page.title}}

 ## Free-floating Planets

-They main focus of my work has been predictions for the *Roman* Galactic Exoplanet Survey.
+They main focus of my work has been predictions for the *Roman* Galactic Bulge Time Domain Survey.
 I recently put out a paper on what *Roman* can help us learn about the frequency of free-floating planets.
 If these rogue planets have the same distribution as cold planets that are bound to host stars, roughly 250 will be detected by *Roman*.

 ![limit_plot](../assets/img/limit_plot_comp.png)